emilyruby/manifestoo/ukip.md

 * Fund all secondary schools according to a single formula.
 * Make first aid training a statutory requirement so pupils can obtain a `Basic Life-Saving Diploma`.
+* Guarantee a job in the police service, prison service or border force for anyone who has served in the Armed Forces for a minimum of 12 years.
+* `Boots to Business` policy to help ex-service personnel set up their own businesses by offering loans, grants, free professional advice and mentoring to any veteran who wishes to pursue an entrepreneurial career after leaving the forces.

 ## Brexit